The Rehabilitation Appliances Program (RAP) provides aids, equipment and modifications to help our clients to live safely and independently.

 - speech pathology

-Clients may be eligible for RAP if they have an assessed clinical need and either a:
+Clients may be eligible for the RAP if they have an assessed clinical need and either a:

-- general practitioner (GP) or Local Medical Officer (LMO)
+- General practitioners (GP) or Local Medical Officers (LMO)

 - medical specialists